jpalardy/jpalardy.github.io/_posts/2016-05-04-awk-tutorial-part-2.markdown

 ! /^2015/                      # not -- not in 2015
 {% endhighlight %}

-You can _almost_ create arbitratily complex conditions.
+You can _almost_ create arbitrarily complex conditions.
 You are missing variables...

 ## Built-in Variables

-Some variables just "exist", they already contain values and are automatically updated.
+Some variables just "exist"; they already contain values and are automatically updated.
 These variables are easy to recognize because they are named in CAPITAL letters.
 Exception: column variables (starting with a $) are also built-in variables.